Golf Firewall

 2.2 Observe – Audit trails and compliance

-Golf Firewall creates an MCP-layer audit log, giving you a traceable story for every interaction:
+Golf Firewall creates an MCP-layer audit log, giving you a traceable story for every interaction:-

 Per-request details